gregorywmorris/oaken-spirits/OAKEN_TECHNICAL_DESIGN.md

 1. Implementing new applications that are not required for the initially identified requirements.
 1. Implementation team is not the training team.
-    - Documentation provided, but team trainers retain responsibility.
+    - Documentation provided, but IT support team trainers retain responsibility.

 ## 5. Assumptions

-1. IT leadership is willing to learn new applications and processes to support post implementation.
 1. Data contracts will be enforced.
+1. Kafka will allow better integration of future applications.

 ## 6. Solution